Pointer Value Retrieval: A new benchmark for understanding the limits of neural network generalization: Abstract

 \section{Abstract}

-The successes of deep learning critically rely on the ability of neural networks to output meaningful predictions on unseen data --- \textit{generalization}.
-Yet despite its criticality, there remain fundamental open questions on how neural networks generalize.
-How much do neural networks rely on \textit{memorization} --- seeing highly similar training examples --- and how much are they capable of human-intelligence styled \textit{reasoning} --- identifying abstract rules underlying the data?
-In this paper we introduce a novel benchmark, Pointer Value Retrieval (PVR) tasks, that explore the limits of neural network generalization.
-While PVR tasks can consist of visual as well as symbolic inputs, each with varying levels of difficulty, they all have a simple underlying rule.
-One part of the PVR task input acts as a \textit{pointer}, giving the location of a different part of the input, which forms the \textit{value} (and output).
-We demonstrate that this task structure provides a rich testbed for understanding generalization, with our empirical study showing large variations in neural network performance based on dataset size, task complexity and model architecture.
-The interaction of position, values and the pointer rule also allow the development of nuanced tests of generalization, by introducing distribution shift and increasing functional complexity.
-These reveal both subtle failures and surprising successes, suggesting many promising directions of exploration on this benchmark.
+Central to the success of artificial neural networks is their ability to generalize.
+But does neural network generalization primarily rely on seeing highly similar training examples (\textit{memorization})?
+Or are neural networks capable of human-intelligence styled \textit{reasoning}, and if so, to what extent?
+These remain fundamental open questions on artificial neural networks.
+In this paper, as steps towards answering these questions, we introduce a new benchmark, \textit{Pointer Value Retrieval} (PVR) to study the limits of neural network reasoning.
+The PVR suite of tasks is based on reasoning about \textit{indirection}, a hallmark of human intelligence, where a first stage (task) contains instructions for solving a second stage (task).
+In PVR, this is done by having one part of the task input act as a \textit{pointer}, giving instructions on a different input location, which forms the output.
+We show this simple rule can be applied to create a diverse set of tasks across different input modalities and configurations.
+Importantly, this use of indirection enables systematically varying task difficulty through distribution shifts and increasing functional complexity.
+We conduct a detailed empirical study of different PVR tasks, discovering large variations in performance across dataset sizes, neural network architectures and task complexity.
+Further, by incorporating distribution shift and increased functional complexity, we develop nuanced tests for reasoning, revealing subtle failures and surprising successes, suggesting many promising directions of exploration on this benchmark.